Rangers fill stands with fans, who accept ‘calculated risk’

 Baseball had an abbreviated 60-game regular season without fans last year.
 The only games with fans were at the home of the Rangers — the neutral-site NL Championship Series and World Series.

-It was the first chance for Texas fans to see their own team — many came to the playoffs last year just to see the $1.2 billion stadium and because they missed baseball.
+This was the first chance for Texas fans to see their own team in a game that counted — many came to the playoffs last year just to see the $1.2 billion stadium and because they missed baseball.

 Many other things were normal as well, including the patches of empty, sun-splashed seats that were common for many previous home openers in Texas.

-Fans could be heard clearly singing the national anthem, slugger Joey Gallo got a loud ovation during pre-game introductions and all the concession stands were open.
+Fans could be heard clearly singing the national anthem, slugger Joey Gallo got a loud ovation during pregame introductions and all the concession stands were open.

 In the second inning, Toronto’s Marcus Semien and Cavan Biggio connected on back-to-back homers, prompting fans to pressure the pair who snagged the souvenirs to toss the balls back onto the field.
 Neither caved to the peer pressure.